m-faezi/MTO2/README.md

 ## Processing Pipeline

 The procedure begins with **Gaussian smoothing**—regulated by the `s_sigma` parameter—to suppress small-scale noise.
-Next, a constant background is subtracted to improve source visibility.
+Next, a constant or morphological background is subtracted to improve source visibility.

 A **max-tree** is constructed from the background-subtracted image, and statistical test is applied to extract significant nodes based on their flux attributes.